Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-get-following-monday.md

 ## Make sure it's the valid end of month

-Now, this worked since 23 + 5 = 28, but what if we go further than the number of days in a month?
+This worked since 23 + 5 = 28, but what if we go further than the number of days in a month?

 Let's take New Years' eve 2020, which is on a Thursday, again.
 The date is now 12-31-2020 (31st of December).